ushasi/MachineLearning/README.md

 Deep Learning part:

 1. Fully connected networks
 2. Convolutional neural networks - For both image and NLP.
 3. Recurrent neural network - For NLP.
 4. VGG Net - Using pretrained network and finetuning and its implementation from scratch.
 5. Speech and NLP tasks
-6. Image captioning
+6. Image captioning - Using transformers.
-7. Image to image translation
+7. Image to image translation - Using conditional GANs.
-8. Machine translation of language.
+8. Machine translation of language - Using transformers.
 9. Multitask learning.
 10. Autoencoder for image denoising.
 11. VAE for mnist.